-HFHS Clubs and Organizations
+Clubs and Organizations

 Clubs and most organizations are open to anyone who is interested in joining.
 However, a few clubs/organizations have standards that must be met and maintained in order for a participant to receive any value from the organization.
 Special groups interested in organizing a club should first meet with the principal.
-The following clubs and organizations are active on the HHS campus:
+The following clubs and organizations are active on the Middle School campuses:

-- > Art
+- Art

 - Band

 - Choir

 - Student Council

 - Cheerleaders

-- Honor Society
+- Junior Honor Society

-- Foreign Language Club

-- > FFA
+- Newspaper

-- Year Book/Newspaper
+- Science Club

 - Science Olympiad

-- ➤ FCA